Michael Birkin (executive): Omnicom

 In December 1993, Omnicom Group's Diversified Agency Services (DAS) acquired Interbrand, and Birkin joined Omnicom.
 At Omnicom, he quickly rose up through the organisation, becoming European managing director of DAS in 1995, followed by international president of DAS in 1997, and worldwide president of DAS in 1999.
 In 2005, Birkin took on the role of president and CEO of Asia Pacific for Omnicom.
 His role in Asia was focused on helping Omnicom's agencies capitalise on potential opportunities in the region.
 In particular, he worked to promote Omnicom's services within Asia, which was the company's fastest-growing market in 2005.

 Birkin's final roles at Omnicom were vice-chairman of Omnicom Group and CEO of Omnicom Asia-Pacific, which he held simultaneously.
 In 2009, he stepped down from both roles.

 Red Peak Group and RPMC

 Upon leaving Omnicom, Birkin acquired a 70% stake in RPMC, taking a majority position in the company.
 He then launched Red Peak Group, a global marketing services firm, in February 2010.
 RMPC became part of Red Peak Group, which also comprises Red Peak Branding.

 Initially, Birkin fulfilled the role of chief strategist of Red Peak Group in addition to leading the company.
-He currently serves as chairman of Red Peak Group.
+He is chairman of Red Peak Group.